-His IMDB, in fact, shows a long list of credits, so he’s actually had a pretty amazing career including another movie in 2018.
+However, his IMDB, shows a long list of credits, so he’s actually had a pretty amazing career including another movie in 2018.
 While he may be a background character in the “Fast” franchise, his career moves forward.

 Why He’s Probably Not Coming Back

-And if there’s one thing I’ve learned from watching Fast & Furious movies, even if you blew up in a car and people go to your funeral, you still might be dead.
+And if there’s one thing I’ve learned from watching Fast & Furious movies, even if you blew up in a car and people go to your funeral, you still MIGHT NOT be dead.
 That’s some bullshit, right there.

 Johnny Strong (aka Leon)